Dream argument: Critical discussion

 In the past, philosophers John Locke and Thomas Hobbes have separately attempted to refute Descartes's account of the dream argument.
-Locke claimed that you cannot experience pain in dreams.
+Locke claimed that one cannot experience pain in dreams.
 Various scientific studies conducted within the last few decades provided evidence against Locke's claim by concluding that pain in dreams can occur, but on very rare occasions.
 Philosopher Ben Springett has said that Locke might respond to this by stating that the agonizing pain of stepping into a fire is non-comparable to stepping into a fire in a dream.
 Hobbes claimed that dreams are susceptible to absurdity while the waking life is not.

 Many contemporary philosophers have attempted to refute dream skepticism in detail (see, e.g., Stone (1984)).
 Ernest Sosa (2007) devoted a chapter of a monograph to the topic, in which he presented a new theory of dreaming and argued that his theory raises a new argument for skepticism, which he attempted to refute.
 In A Virtue Epistemology: Apt Belief and Reflective Knowledge, he states: "in dreaming we do not really believe; we only make-believe."

 Jonathan Ichikawa (2008) and Nathan Ballantyne & Ian Evans (2010) have offered critiques of Sosa's proposed solution.
 Ichikawa argued that as we cannot tell whether our beliefs in waking life are truly beliefs and not imaginings, like in a dream, we are still not able to tell whether we are awake or dreaming.